jbosstools/jbosstools-build-sites/README.md

 ## Building JBoss Tools Build Sites

 To build _JBoss Tools Build Sites_ requires specific versions of Java and Maven.
 Also, there is some Maven setup.
-The [How to Build JBoss Tools with Maven 3](https://community.jboss.org/wiki/HowToBuildJBossToolsWithMaven3) document will guide you through that setup.
+See [JBoss Tools Developer Documentation](https://github.com/jbosstools/jbosstools-devdoc/)

 This command will run the build: